apache/whimsy/www/board/agenda/README.md

     (expressed in Ruby, but compiled to JavaScript) can be tested.
 It does so by setting up a http server (the code for which is in [spec/react_server.rb](spec/react_server.rb)) which runs arbitrary scripts
     and returns the results as HTML.
-This approach excels at testing a React component.
+This approach excels at testing a Vue component.

   * [spec/client_spec.rb](spec/client_spec.rb) takes this a bit further to do a client side unit test.
-Instance variables set in tests are passed to the React server, and arbitrary JavaScript code can be executed using this data.
+Instance variables set in tests are passed to the Vue server, and arbitrary JavaScript code can be executed using this data.
 Output is in the form of XHTML-style tags which is then matched against CSS (or xpath) expressions.